samtools/tabix/pairs_format_specification.md

     * Filtering information (commands used to generate the file) can be reported in the header (optional).
 * Content
   * Contacts must be nonredundant.
-    * Each entry appears only once and in a consistent ordering of the two mates; either in an upper-triangle (mate2 coordinate is larger than mate1) or a lower-triangle (mate1 coordinate is larger than mate2).
-For example, the following two rows are redundant and only the first one (if upper-triangle) or the second one (if lower-triangle) must be kept.
+    * Each entry appears only once and in a consistent ordering of the two mates; either in an `upper triangle` (mate2 coordinate is larger than mate1) or a `lower triangle` (mate1 coordinate is larger than mate2).
+For example, the following two rows are redundant and only the first one (if `upper triangle`) or the second one (if `lower triangle`) must be kept.
 This order must be consistent with the `#shape` and `#chromoosmes` header lines if they are present.
     ```
     - chr1 10000 chr2 2000 + +
     - chr2 2000 chr1 10000 + +